aaronpanch/react-router-query-hooks/README.md

 The return value for the `useQueryString` hook is similar to React's `useState`; however it includes _two_ setters instead of one: `pushQuery` and `replaceQuery`—to either add a history entry or replace the current history entry respectively.
 In the above example the first entry in the tuple (`query`) contains the parsed query parameters from the URL.

-### 2. Augmented default `react-router-dom` Hooks:
+### 2. Augmented `useLocation` and `useHistory` hooks
-If you want to use some more primitive hooks, the useQueryString hook builds upon the two hooks that wrap the underlying React Router hooks ([useLocation](https://reacttraining.com/react-router/web/api/Hooks/uselocation), and [useHistory](https://reacttraining.com/react-router/web/api/Hooks/usehistory))
+If you want to use some more primitive hooks, the useQueryString hook builds upon the two hooks that wrap the underlying React Router hooks ([useLocation](https://reacttraining.com/react-router/web/api/Hooks/uselocation), and [useHistory](https://reacttraining.com/react-router/web/api/Hooks/usehistory)).

-#### `useLocationWithQuery`:
+#### `useLocationWithQuery`
+This modified hook adds the `query` key to React Router's [`location` object](https://reacttraining.com/react-router/web/api/location) which contains a parsed version of `location.search`.
+As with `useLocation` it is read-only (has no setters).

 ```jsx
 import { useLocation } from "react-router-dom";
 import { useLocationWithQuery } from "react-router-query-string";